 - The pop-up cannot cover the main content, either immediately after the user navigates to a page from the search results, or while they are looking through the page.

 - Displaying a standalone pop up that the user has to dismiss before accessing the main content.

 - Using a layout where the "above-the-fold" portion of the page (what you see before you have to scroll) appears as though it was a pop up with the actual content lower on the page, forcing you to get past what looks like an ad.

 These are called intrusive interstitials by Google.
-But for the average website user, they're called really irritating.
+But for most of us, they're just called really irritating.
 And your website's mobile SEO rankings can drop if you don't follow the guidelines.

-- Place the pop up in a place on the screen that's noticeable, but does not stop the visitor from accessing the content they really want.
+Place the pop-up in the screen that's noticeable, but does not stop the visitor from accessing the content they really want.

 - Top banner